tml/cadmus/src/Chapter-1/Part IV: Arithmetic.md

 ```

 ### Remainders
-To get the remainder of an int a when divided by another int b we can use % instead of / when dividing, so a%b, where a = 7, b = 5...
+To get the remainder of an int a when divided by another int b we can use `%` instead of `/` when dividing, so a%b, where a = 7 and b = 5...

 ```java
 int n = 7 % 5;
 ```
-would result in n being 2.
+...would result in n being 2.

 #### Ex 7 (Geometry, Physics, Chemistry, Game Programming)
 Write a programs that given four numbers *x<sub>1</sub>*, *y<sub>1</sub>*, *x<sub>2</sub>* and *y<sub>2</sub>*, that are points on a graph, and calculates the distance between them, using the formula: